Explore Titirangi Reserve (Kaiti Hill): Stunning Panoramic Views and Natural Beauty in Gisborne

 Activities and Amenities

-At Titirangi Reserve, you can explore a variety of well-maintained walking tracks that cater to all fitness levels.
+At Titirangi Reserve, a range of well-maintained walking tracks awaits, designed to suit all fitness levels, from easy strolls to more challenging climbs.

 Walking Tracks Variety

-Curious about the walking tracks at Titirangi Reserve?
-You'll find a delightful variety of walking track types, catering to different fitness levels and interests.
+Interested in the walking tracks at Titirangi Reserve?
+You’ll discover a diverse selection catering to various fitness levels and preferences for outdoor exploration.

 Family-Friendly Picnic Areas

-Here's a quick overview of what you can expect at Titirangi Reserve:
+Here’s a quick overview of what to expect at Kaiti Hill for a family outing:

 Feature Details

-Kids' Playground Fun space for children to play
+Kids’ Playground Safe area for children to enjoy

 Management and Conservation Efforts